Manoj-Athi/Stack-overflow/README.md

 # Stack Overflow Clone

-This website is a question forum and also made to look like Stack Overflow.
+This website is a question forum and made to look like Stack Overflow.

 ## Technologies used: